Constructing Likelihood Functions for Interval-valued Random Variables: Multivariate Models for hyper-rectangles

 will only then require $p$ second-order mixed derivatives.

 In this scenario, dependencies between the random interval marginal distributions of $[\boldsymbol{X}]$, such as temporal or spatial dependencies, are controlled only by the dependence among local parameters $\theta_{1:p}$ as introduced by the global distribution $\pi(\theta_{1:p}|\alpha)$.
-As a result, beyond any \emph{a priori} information on the joint distribution of the $p$-dimensional latent data points underlying construction of the random interval $[\boldsymbol{X}]$ being incorporated within $\pi(\theta_{1:p}|\alpha)$, it will be impossible to identify any further dependence based on the observed $p$-hypercubes.
-If this is inadequate for a given analysis, the full multivariate likelihood will need to be derived (e.g. Appendix~\ref{sub:like-bi}).
+As a result, beyond any \emph{a priori} information on the joint distribution of the $p$-dimensional latent data points underlying construction of the random interval $[\boldsymbol{X}]$ being incorporated within $\pi(\theta_{1:p}|\alpha)$, it will be impossible to identify any further dependence based on the observed $p$-hyper-rectangles.
+If this is inadequate for a given analysis, the full multivariate likelihood will need to be derived (see e.g.~the Supplementary Information).